Fire and rescue services

 Get an IDP before you leave Australia.

-You can drive for up to 1 year with an IDP and your Australian licence.
+You can drive for up to one year with an IDP and your Australian licence.
 After that, you'll need a local driver's licence.
+Requirements may vary in different provinces and states.

 Heavy snowfalls, freezing rain and icy conditions make driving dangerous in winter.
 Car accidents happen more frequently in these conditions.